elliebenn/Data-Science-projects-with-python/README.md

 # Data-Science-projects-with-python
 Noteable Thinkful projects:

+__Credit Card Fraud Detection__ Worked with a large dataset of 280k+ transactions and used logistic regression, decision tree classifier, and gradient boosting classifier compare model performance at detecting fraudulent transactions

 __Diabetes Prediction__ Objective of this project is to diagnostically predict whether or not a patient has diabetes based on certain diagonostic measurements.
 All patients are females at least 21 years old of Pima Indian heritage.
 Skills: data exploration, regression modeling

 __House Price Prediction__ Built several linear regression models including lasso, ridge, or ElasticNet and trained them with the training set.
 Used k-fold cross-validation to select the best hyperparameters.
 Skills: data cleaning, exploratory data analysis, feature engineering, regression modeling, cross validation